 Built to last – not

 Unfortunately, those stashed parts may soon be all that remains of the Micro, as the rapidly deteriorating original finish is allowing anything ferrous to return to its natural state.
 The whole bike looks tatty – sure, it's old and neglected, but it's tattier than it should be, and getting worse even now.
 What passes for the white paint on the bike seems to come off in chips, at the slightest provocation, and I don't think the micron-thin matt black paint on the various cycle parts was ever meant to resist rust.
+(It seems this is not the first complaint about the paint quality.)

 The rampant ferrousness of the Micro is not the only issue threatening its longevity, as yours truly, in the course of duty, inadvertently tested the frame to it's near destruction.
-A quiet squeak that became not so quiet turned out to be a crack along the edge of the weld at the join of the forward main tube and hinge.
+A quiet squeak that became not-so-quiet turned out to be a crack along the edge of the weld at the join of the forward main tube and hinge.
 It seems to me that the high temperatures caused by the welding have weakened the tubing where strength is most needed.
 (Is it any wonder that steel frames are traditionally brazed rather than welded?)
 Anyway, some emergency repairs and the addition of a small reinforcing fillet and the squeak is no more, at least for now.
 Watch this space.

 On the road